Historic Agreement Reached To Fund Caltrain Electrification

 The memorandum of understanding approved this week by the Metropolitan Transportation Commission board calls for local and regional entities to provide funding for just over half the $1.5 billion agreement.
-The state's High Speed Rail Authority would provide $706 billion from the 2008 Prop 1A bond monies.
+The state's High Speed Rail Authority would provide $706 million from the 2008 Prop 1A bond monies.

 "The agreement was heralded by various Metropolitan Transportation Commission board members, local officials and Caltrain advocates as a huge step toward electrification, a project that the cash-strapped agency is banking on for long-term financial stability.
 With electrified tracks and a new signal system, Caltrain would be able to operate more trains and, as a result, generate more revenue," reports Gennady Sheyner.